 Tuesday Partly cloudy.
 Patches of morning frost about higher ground.
 Medium (40%) chance of showers in the late morning and afternoon.
 Snow possible above 1100 metres.
 Light winds becoming W/NW 15 to 20 km/h in the evening.
 Daytime maximum temperatures between 12 and 18.
 Low-Moderate.

 Wednesday Partly cloudy.
 Winds W 15 to 20 km/h becoming light before dawn then becoming E 15 to 20 km/h in the late evening.

 Thursday Cloudy.
-Very high (95%) chance of rain, becoming less likely later tonight.
-Snow falling above 900 metres.
-Winds NW 35 to 55 km/h tending W 30 to 45 km/h in the late evening.
+Very high (95%) chance of rain.
+Heavy falls possible.
+Snow falling above 1500 metres.
+Winds E/NE 25 to 40 km/h tending E/SE 15 to 20 km/h during the afternoon then tending NW/NE 15 to 25 km/h during the evening.

 Northeast Weather Forecasts

 Bedgerabong in the central west of New South Wales has been isolated by flood waters.

 Further rain expected in the central west of New South Wales could see the Lachlan River at Forbes reach a higher peak, despite it already being inundated with the greatest water levels in 25 years.

 Adelaide residents are preparing for heavy rain and high winds forecast to hit later this week, in what the SES says could be one of the most significant weather events it has seen in South Australia.